 OPTrust Select is a schedule of benefits under the OPSEU Pension Plan, one of the top 10 public sector pension funds in Canada.

-The fund has over $23 billion in assets.
+The fund has almost $25 billion in assets.
 This is large enough to access investment opportunities that single employer plans like group RRSPs typically cannot.
 These investment opportunities allow OPTrust to diversify, and lower the risk associated with day-to-day market fluctuations.

 In-house investment experts take the guesswork out of managing retirement savings.